- College Leadership

 - Students are responsible for acting with honesty and integrity in academic affairs.

-- Students are responsible for conducting themselves appropriately in the classroom or other academic environment (including but not limited to traditional “in-seat”, online and hybrid classes) so as not to interfere with the instruction and learning of others.
+- Students are responsible for conducting themselves appropriately in the classroom or other academic environment (regardless of mode of instructional delivery or setting) so as not to interfere with the instruction and learning of others.

 - Students are responsible for maintaining the standards of academic performance established by their instructors.

-- Students are expected to abide by the College rules and regulations during all College-sponsored events and activities on and off the college campus.
+- Students are expected to abide by the College rules and regulations during all College-sponsored events and activities on and off the college campus (regardless of mode of instructional delivery or setting).

 - Student Rights